Last Updated January 2023 by Sam Fraleigh

 The average copy cataloger will not likely know enough to construct one of these headings from scratch.
 Best to pass on a record requiring the addition of these fields to the music cataloger in the department.
 However, you should be able to check fields already present for accuracy and, at least, partially control the headings.

-655 _7 (Required) There is a large controlled vocabulary for music from around the world with an emphasis on art music from different cultures.
-One 655 that can always be added is $a Sound recordings.
-Refer to music cataloger if no 655s present.
+655 _7 (At least one is required) There is a large controlled vocabulary of genre terms for music from around the world with an emphasis on art music from different cultures is maintained by the Library of Congess.
+A list of these genre terms is available here.
+Refer to music cataloger if no genre terms are present.